Body composition is somewhat of a vague term since technically it refers to the complete elemental makeup of a human organism.

 However, in terms of health and fitness, it is more appropriate to look at body composition in a more basic, applicable sense.

-There is a myriad of methods to measure one’s body fat and lean mass, including bioelectrical impedance, hydrostatic weighing, or even just simple skin caliper pinches.
+There is a number of methods to measure one’s body fat and lean mass, including bioelectrical impedance, hydrostatic weighing, or even just simple skin caliper pinches.

 This method of measuring body composition utilizes two energetically different laser beams.
 These beams assess the amount of absorption of each ray by bone tissue.
-While DEXA scans are highly accurate, they are not as readily available (or cost effective) as less sophisticated methods.
+While DEXA scans are highly accurate, they are not as readily available (or cost-effective) as less sophisticated methods.

-One thing most people seem to fly right over when they set a new physique/fitness goal is the fact that body weight alone is not a sufficient measurement of progress (this is the why the Body Mass Index is a rather misleading assessment of health.
+One thing most people seem to fly right over when they set a new fitness goal is the fact that body weight alone is not a sufficient measurement of progress.
+This is why the Body Mass Index is a rather misleading assessment of health.

 There are few scenarios where someone’s only goal is to gain or lose weight just for the sake of seeing a quantitative change on the scale.

 It is rather more pertinent to focus on lowering body fat and increasing lean mass, regardless of what your overall body mass is.body composition, body fat